pluots/PyAltium/README.md

 # PyAltium

 NOTE: This tool is currently broken and incomplete, and is awaiting a rewrite!
+I have a rewrite in Rust that is significantly more usable ([documentation](http://docs.rs/altium) and [repository](https://github.com/pluots/altium)).
+Python bindings are a long way off, but contributions there are welcome!

+---

 A tool to process Altium file types.
 Currently this tool is in alpha and does not have any parts fully functioning, except for the listing of PCBLib and SCHLib libraries.